-V. Executive Sessions of Independent Directors

 VI.
+Executive Sessions of Independent Directors

+VII.
 Succession Planning

 The Executive Committee, with the full involvement of the Board, plans for the succession to the position of Chief Executive Officer.
 To assist the Executive Committee and the Board, the Chief Executive Officer and management report to the Executive Committee and the Board at least annually on the succession planning and management development.
 The Chief Executive Officer and management also provide the Executive Committee and the Board with an assessment of persons considered potential successors to certain senior management positions at least once each year.

-VII.
+VIII.
 Board Access to Management

 Attendance of Non-Directors at Board Meetings.
 The Board encourages the President and Chief Executive Officer to bring members of management from time to time into Board meetings to:

-- Provide management insight into items being discussed by the Board which involve the manager;
+- provide management insight into items being discussed by the Board which involve the manager;

-- Make presentations to the Board on matters which involve the manager; and
+- make presentations to the Board on matters which involve the manager; and

-- Bring managers with high potential into contact with the Board.
+- bring managers with high potential into contact with the Board.
 Should the President and Chief Executive Officer desire to add additional members of management as attendees on a regular basis, this should be suggested to the Board for its concurrence.

-VIII.
+IX.
 Board Materials Distributed in Advance

-X. Share Ownership of Directors

 XI.
+Share Ownership of Directors

+XII.
 Director Compensation Review

-XII.
+XIII.
 Board Interaction with Third Persons

 The Board believes management speaks for the Company.
 Individual Board members may from time to time communicate with various constituencies that are involved with the Company, such as the press, investors and customers.
 However, it is expected that this communication would be made with the concurrence of management.

-XIII.
+XIV.
 Periodic Review

-XIV.
+XV.
 Orientation of New Directors and Continuing Education

 New directors, upon election to the Board, will be provided with a comprehensive set of materials on the operations, finances and business plan of the Company and meet informally with as many members of senior management as practical.